 My main website has similar navigation at the top.

-I also have created a rotating front page that addresses four of my main areas that I get hired.
+I have also created a rotating front page that addresses four main areas where I get hired.

-I am in the process now of writing the code to make the contact link in the navigation bar have a colored box around it like I have on each of the rotating pages where I have a red box at the bottom to learn more about those categories.
+I am now writing the code to make the contact link in the navigation bar have a colored box around it, as I have on each rotating page where I have a red box at the bottom to learn more about those categories.